-The Raichu GX card pictured here has the number SM213.
-SM represents the Sun and Moon series and the card is the 213th promo card in the Sun and Moon Series.
+The Charizard GX card pictured here has the number SM211.
+SM represents the Sun and Moon series and the card is the 217th promo card in the Sun and Moon Series.

-The first Promo cards were introduced by Wizards of the Coast in July 1999.
-They went on to release a total of 53 cards until Nintendo took over production in 2003.
+There were a total of 53 cards issued by Wizards of the Coast until Nintendo took over production in 2003.

-Nintendo carried on the tradition of producing Promo cards and to date have issued:
+Nintendo carried on the tradition of producing Black Star Promo cards and to date have issued:

 Diamond and Pearl Series – 56 cards